brettski/EntLibCryptoCli/readme.md

 ## Basic Functionality Test

 In the release package is a folder named TestKey.
-There is an exported key (ExportedKey.txt) located here which may be restored for testing encryption and decryption with the restored key.
+There is an exported (archived) key (ExportedKey.txt) located here which may be restored for testing encryption and decryption with the provided encrypted text.

 Note: DO NOT use this key for your own projects!
 It is provided only as a convenience to allow you to to test the cli's functionality on your machine.